Board Certified Podiatrists | Expert Foot & Ankle Care

 Venous Insufficiency & Leg Swelling Treatment in Michigan

 Chronic venous insufficiency causes persistent foot and ankle swelling, skin changes, and potential ulceration.
-Dr. Tom Biernacki at Balance Foot & Ankle provides comprehensive evaluation and management of venous-related foot conditions at our Howell and Bloomfield Hills offices.
+Dr. Tom Biernacki at Balance Foot & Ankle provides hands-on exam plus imaging when needed and management of venous-related foot conditions at our Howell and Bloomfield Hills offices.

 Learn About Our Vascular Foot Care Services | Book Your Appointment | Call (810) 206-1402